-Respondent was admitted to the practice of law in California on January 11, 1966, and has been a member of the State Bar of California at all times relevant to this proceeding.
+Respondent was admitted to the practice of law in California on December 3, 1984, and has been a member of the State Bar of California at all times relevant to this proceeding.

-The Stipulation approved by the court and filed on August 21, 2007, is attached and incorporated by reference, as if set forth fully herein.
+The Stipulations, approved by the court and filed on August 21, 2007, are attached and incorporated by reference, as if set forth fully herein.
+(Second amended stipulation as to facts and conclusions of law lodged May 17 2004; Addendum lodged January 3, 2005; and Addendum lodged October 23, 2006.)

-In summary, respondent admitted to a total of 13 violations of professional misconduct in seven matters.
-These violations included failing to perform services, failing to communicate with clients, failing to return unearned fees and files, failing to maintain client funds, engaging in the unauthorized practice of law, and failing to obey a court order.3
+In summary, respondent stipulated to 21 violations of professional misconduct in 13 client matters, including failing to perform services, failing to communicate with clients and failing to return unearned fees.4 The misconduct occurred from 1997 to 2006.